Land Development Code

-Our highest goal for the code is to let downtown be downtown.
+Our highest goal for a new land development code is to let downtown be downtown.
 Some other concepts that guide our detailed recommendations include:

-As Austin’s urban center, and according to the Imagine Austin Comprehensive Plan, downtown can support the highest density of housing and jobs in the region.
+According to the Imagine Austin Comprehensive Plan, as Austin’s urban center, downtown can support the highest density of housing and jobs in the region.
 We support a future that maximizes appropriate development potential in downtown.

 We support denser, transit-friendly development along Austin’s most traveled roads.
 Transit options connecting the city’s hubs are essential to a heathy thriving downtown, and vice versa.
 Adjacent neighborhoods should be respected with appropriate transitions.

 To accommodate the unique character of the many neighborhoods and districts downtown, we support planning and code updates at the neighborhood and district scale.